spree/spree-guides/content/v2.2/integration/customization/testing_tools.md

 All testing methods detailed before try to reproduce the requests made by the Spree Hub to your Endpoint.

-But only the Spree Hub Connector Testing Tool makes real tests, when you send a message through it, the message will be inserted in the Spree Hub Incoming Queue via [Hub API](/integration/push.html), the Spree Hub will process the message, move it to the Accepted Queue then make a request to your Endpoint with all configured parameters.
+But only the Spree Hub Connector Testing Tool makes real tests, when you send a message through it, the message will be inserted in the Spree Hub Incoming Queue via <%= link_to "Hub API", "integration/push" %>, the Spree Hub will process the message, move it to the Accepted Queue then make a request to your Endpoint with all configured parameters.

-In order to use the Spree Hub Connector Testing Tool you have to install the `spree_hub_connector` gem and configure your integration as detailed in the [Configuration Guide](/integration/configuration.html).
+In order to use the Spree Hub Connector Testing Tool you have to install the `spree_hub_connector` gem and configure your integration as detailed in the <%= link_to "Configuration Guide", "integration/configuration" %>.

 After its installation you will be able to access it through the Test tab.